frozzare/max/readme.md

 ## Docker

-Tasks can be runned in docker images, you need to configure docker for each tasks.
+Tasks can be runned in docker images, you need to configure docker for each task.

 ```yaml
 tasks: